utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 ### Making your team profile public

-[Super Admins, Admins, and Community Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can manage the public visibility of your team profile.

-If you enable your team's public profile, your team will be visible on Postman's [API Network](/docs/collaborating-in-postman/adding-private-network/), along with any [APIs](/docs/collaborating-in-postman/adding-private-network/#adding-apis), [collections](/docs/publishing-your-api/publishing-your-docs/), and [workspaces](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) your team has published.

-A public team profile encourages other users to collaborate with you in a public workspace, enables you to ask for contributions and gather feedback, and increases your API's discovery in search results.
-A public team profile also shows up on the [Public API Network](https://www.postman.com/explore).
+A public team profile encourages other users to collaborate with you in a public workspace, enabling you to ask for contributions, gather feedback, and increase your API's discovery in search results.

+If you enable your team's public profile, your team will be visible on [the Public API Network](/docs/collaborating-in-postman/public-api-network/public-api-network-overview/), along with your public workspaces, collections, APIs, and flows.

 To make your [team profile](https://go.postman.co/settings/team/general) public, do the following: